urbanjost/M_intrinsics/README.md

 graphics, and formulas; and those features do not typically display well if at all with the man(1) command.

-This page allows you to generate the CLI (Command Line Interface) command fpm-man (which is often renamed to fman(1)) that allows the fpm command to display the documents with "fpm man TOPIC" and provides an archive file with the intrinsic manpages on *nix machines (ie. on machines with the man(1) command) so it will continue to be maintained, but the on-line pages may become more extensive as time goes on.
+This page allows you to generate the CLI (Command Line Interface) command fpm-man (which is often renamed to fman(1)) that allows the fpm command to display the documents with "fpm man TOPIC" and provides an archive file with the intrinsic manpages on *nix machines (ie. on machines with the man(1) command) so it will continue to be maintained, but the differences between these and the on-line fortran-lang.org pages may become more extensive as time goes on.

 ## NAME